fmalina/revisions-blocl/activism/thegreattaxrobbery.md

 \*\*\*

-It doesn’t take a degree in constitutional theory to appreciate that parliament makes laws and the executive arms of government, such as HM Revenue and Customs, implement them.
+It doesn't take a degree in constitutional theory to appreciate that parliament makes laws and the executive arms of government, such as HM Revenue and Customs, implement them.
 But this centuries-old principle came under severe strain towards the end of the twenty-first century’s first decade through the corporate